dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI Unity v1.6 driver*:
+*Upgrading from CSI Unity v2.0 driver*:
 The existing volume snapshot class will be retained.

 *Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI Unity to 1.6 before upgrading to 2.0.
+It is strongly recommended to upgrade the earlier versions of CSI Unity to 1.6 or higher, before upgrading to 2.1.

 ## Storage Classes